-She is author of Home and Harem: Nation, Gender, Empire, and Cultures of Travel (1996) and Transnational America: Feminisms, Diasporas, Neoliberalisms (2005).
+She is author of Home and Harem: Nation, Gender, Empire, and Cultures of Travel (1996), Transnational America: Feminisms, Diasporas, Neoliberalisms (2005), and Saving the Security State: Exceptional Citizens in Twenty-first Century America (2017).
 She is coeditor (with Caren Kaplan) of Scattered Hegemonies: Postmodernity and Transnational Feminist Practices (1995); Introduction to Women’s Studies: Gender in a Transnational World (2001, 2005); and (with Victoria Bernal) Theorizing NGOs: Feminism, Neoliberalism, and the State (2014).

 Her areas of research include feminist theory, cultural studies of South Asia and its diasporas, British and US imperialism, and contemporary feminist transnationalisms.
-She writes opinion blogs for the Huffington Post and was one of the founders of Narika, a Berkeley, California–based nonprofit working to end intimate violence in the South Asian community.
+She teaches courses on postcolonial feminism, theories of mobility, militarism and empire.

 Brian Kane, Associate Professor on Term in the Department of Music, received his PhD in music at UC Berkeley for a dissertation on music and skepticism.